Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Results for LASSO Reconstruction

-Finally, to illustrate how the experimental points in Fig.~\ref{fig:example2} were obtained, we have plotted in Fig.~\ref{fig:example3} the average MSE of the point $\sigma^{-2} = 12$~dB.
-The asymptotic prediction given by the replica method is $\mse = -12.68$~dB under the RS ansatz.
-By fitting the experimental data with a quadratic function of $N^{-1}$ and extrapolating $\M = \alpha \N \to \infty$ the estimates for the asymptotic MSE are $\mse = -12.66$~dB and $\mse = -12.67$~dB for row-orthogonal and $T$-orthogonal ensembles, respectively.
-We may conclude that the replica analysis provides a good approximation of the MSE for large systems.
+To illustrate how the experimental points in Fig.~\ref{fig:example2} were obtained, we have plotted in Fig.~\ref{fig:example3} the average MSE of the point $\sigma^{-2} = 12$~dB, for which the asymptotic prediction given by the replica method is $\mse = -12.685$~dB.
+To obtain more accurate results, the experimental data is averaged now over $10^6$ realizations and estimates are obtained by using \texttt{SpaSM} \cite{spasm} that provides an efficient MATLAB implementation of the least angle regression (LARS) algorithm \cite{Efron-Hastie-Johnstone-Tibshirani-2004}.
+The simulated data is fitted with a quadratic function of $N^{-1}$ and the estimates for the asymptotic MSEs are obtained by extrapolating $\M = \alpha \N \to \infty$.
+The end result for for both the row-orthogonal and $T$-orthogonal ensembles is $\mse = -12.68$~dB, showing that the replica analysis provides a good approximation of the MSE for large systems.
 One can also observe that the simulations approach the asymptotic result relatively fast and for realistic system sizes the match is already very good.
-Albeit the convergence behavior depends somewhat on the noise variance $\sigma^{2}$, the present figure is a typical example of what was observed in out simulations.
+Albeit the convergence behavior depends somewhat on the noise variance $\sigma^{2}$, the present figure is a typical example of what was observed in our simulations.